github/developer.github.com/content/guides/basics-of-authentication.md

 After a successful app authentication, GitHub provides a temporary `code` value.
 You'll need to `POST` this code back to GitHub in exchange for an `access_token`.
 To simplify our GET and POST HTTP requests, we're using the [rest-client][REST Client].
+Note that you'll probably never access the API through REST.
+For a more serious application, you should probably use [a library written in the language of your choice][libraries].

 At last, with this access token, you'll be able to make authenticated requests as the logged in user: